US Long Play albums | US Extended Play albums | US 45 rpm singles | US 78 rpm singles

 First edition, released September 19, 1958.

-First edition, Rockaway pressing (-3S/-6S), black RCA label with dog on top.
+First release, Rockaway pressing (-3S/-6S), black RCA label with dog on top.
 The label

 with "New Orthophonic High Fidelity" top center was discontinued in spring 1959.